 In October and November 2018, as part of the EU-funded VET Toolbox project, four vocational colleges in Vietnam were assessed and benchmarked to UK quality standards in a support mission delivered by the British Council.
 The outcomes from the assessment will assist Vietnam colleges to reach international quality standards in line with Vietnam’s vocational education development strategy.

-The British Council invited two UK experts, Elizabeth Shackels from South West College in and Ken Philpott from South East Regional College to Vietnam to conduct a light touch inspection of the colleges.
+The British Council invited two UK experts, Elizabeth Shackels from South West College and Ken Philpott from South East Regional College to Vietnam to conduct a light touch inspection of the colleges.
 Mr Philpott, an automotive expert commented: ‘Having 20 years’ experience in the automotive business and 15 years’ in training I am very eager to share my knowledge and advice from the perspectives of both employer and training provider to the colleges in Vietnam to help them improve the quality in the field.’

 The inspection drew on UK guidelines to benchmark the quality of teaching and learning in the four selected colleges to UK standards and assess the robustness of the quality assurance mechanisms in place.